jasonjoh/pages-test/extending/index.md

+---
+has_children: true
+---

 # Understand and Extend the Kiota generator

 For an overview of how the code generation process works, see the [Design Overview](designoverview).

 ## Project Structure